 While it is widely recognised that the use of medical cannabis continues to perpetuate a stigma around the user, the authors of this study recognised that little is known about how this stigmatisation may influence the users’ patterns of use and personal lives.
 ‘Stigma’ is defined by Goffman, who’s 1963 work underpins our understanding of the concept, as “The phenomenon whereby an individual with an attribute which is deeply discredited by his/her society is rejected as a result of the attribute” – in this case, the phenomenon may be related to both the occurrence of serious illness as well as the use of cannabis.

 Stigma may be externally applied (by others’ judgements upon the person resulting in discriminatory practices) or internally applied (where individuals’ assumption or fear of discrimination result in self- perceptions of shame and self-induced isolation).
-Disease-related stigma may be bolstered by the patients’ use of particular treatments – in this case, cannabis, which has long been classified as an illicit drug.
+Disease-related stigma may be bolstered by the patients’ use of particular medications – in this case, cannabis, which has long been classified as an illicit drug.

 Past studies (including one which assessed HIV/AIDS CTP users and another in pregnant women experiencing Hyperemesis Gravidarum) have found that many CTP users are met with “laughter, skepticism, or with negative reactions”, largely related to concerns over the legal implications and the potential of negative health effects and addiction.
 Therefore, a clearer understanding of the experiences of stigma among CTP users is increasingly important and relevant in relation to the health services